 De-Stress for Teens

-As a teen if you are frequenlty feeling stressed by academic pressures, peer relations, social media, family issues and body image to name a few, this group offers the opportunity to learn how to manage the stress by incorporating breath work, mindfulness, yoga and guided imagery.
+As a teen, of you are frequently stressed by academic pressure, peer relationships, social media, family issues and body image to name a few, this group offers the opportunity to learn how to manage the stress by incorporating cognitive restructuring, breath work, mindfulness, yoga and guided imagery.

 Transitions: